Haaland's dad Alfie removed from Bernabeu box

 Video on social media appears to show Erling Haaland's dad taunting the home fans before being removed from his box.

-Haaland tweeted: "Ok.
+Haaland tweeted: "OK.
 RM was not happy we were celebrating KDB goal.

-"Other than than that we had to move because RM fans not happy with 1-1."
+"Other than that we had to move because RM fans not happy with 1-1."

 De Bruyne scored in the 67th minute to cancel out Vinicius Junior's opener.